Alabama Central Disbursement Division

 transmitted to the Alabama Central Disbursement Division (ACDD).
 The information

-in the following paragraph is provided to assist you on payments directed through
+in the following paragraph is provided to assist you concerning payments directed through ACDD.

-ACDD was established to handle disbursement of non-Title IV-D payments.
+ACDD was established to handle disbursements of non-Title IV-D payments.
 Disbursements

 are made on the same day they are received from ACSPC.
 ACDD disburses child support

-payments by check, direct deposit or to a debit card.
+payments by direct deposit.
 ACDD customer service representatives

 are available to answer questions and perform indepth research regarding payments.

-Additionally, the ACDD website provides helpful information including forms and
+The ACDD website provides helpful information including forms and a payment account history.

 Child Support Guidelines